+You will get a zip file with all the font styles.
+Extract it.
 Next, open Android Studio, right-click on the res folder, and select New > Android Resource Directory.

 From the “Resource type” menu, select font and click on the OK button.

-Now, font folder is added to the res directory.
-When you download a font, you will get .ttf files.
-Copy the files and paste them into our new font folder (right-click on the folder and select paste).
+Copy the .ttf files and paste them into our new font folder (right-click on the folder and select paste).
 Now, expand the folder.
 You may see errors.

 This is because the name of the resources should be written in small characters.
 Also, we should only use the underscore to separate the words.
 To change their name, right-click on the font and select Refactor > Rename.